Taskforce in national park rescues hundreds of trapped animals - VietNamNet

-In Pu Mat National Park, central Nghe An Province, there is a special task force that rescues wild animals trapped by hunters.
+In the Pu Mat National Park of the central province of Nghe An, there is a special task force that rescues wild animals trapped by hunters.

 The rescuers need to be in good health to go on forest trips for days at a time and they need to love the forest and wild animals.